Tarquinous/project-groove/README.md

     - groove changes:
         - charge speed: slow -> medium
         - damage: 30 -> 25
-        - can overheal to 200, which lasts until the start of your next turn
+        - can overheal to 200 HP, which lasts until the start of your next turn
 - Elodie
     - charge speed: slow -> medium
 - Errol & Orla